JotaRandom/alie/README.md

 # ALIE Installer

-**Automated installation scripts for Arch Linux with Linux Mint's Cinnamon desktop environment.**
+**Automated installation scripts for Arch Linux with customizable desktop environments and window managers.**

-> 🚀 Modular, robust, and production-ready installer for creating a Linux Mint-like experience on Arch Linux.
+> 🚀 Modular, robust, and production-ready installer for creating a fully-featured Arch Linux system with your choice of desktop environment or window manager.

 ---